knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 ## Revision

 A Revision is automatically scaled by the underlying infrastructure; a Revision with no referencing Routes MAY be automatically scaled to zero instances and backing resources collected.
-Additionally, Revisions which have been scaled to zero instances and which are older than the oldest live Revision (referenced by at least one Route or latest for the Configuration) MAY be automatically deleted by the system.
+Additionally, Revisions which are older than the oldest live Revision (referenced by at least one Route or latest for the Configuration) MAY be automatically deleted by the system.

 ## Route